 - Physiology Lectures

 - Small Group Problem-Solving Sessions

-- ECG Laboratory
+- Phsiology Labs (ECG and Point-of-Care Ultrasound Laboratory (POCUS)

 - Conferences

 - Simulations

 - Lecture Review Sessions

 LECTURES: Fundamental concepts in cellular and organ system physiology and biochemistry will be presented in lecture format.
 Each lecture will list Key Concepts and Learning Objectives to help focus your studying.
 Audio and PowerPoint Slides of each lecture are available as video recordings for review purposes.
 However, it is strongly encouraged that every attempt is made to attend lectures, as it facilitates direct interaction with the lecturing faculty and with student peers.
 Students can expect faculty to exhibit a desire to teach, provide clear explanations and answers to student questions, and a desire to effectively communicate knowledge about the function of the human body.